‘Gender Identity’: A Complex Battleground for Religious Freedom

 He predicted that “the transgender movement, and the school systems regulating pronouns, will take a very expansive view of what counts as harassment.”

-When the administration issued its letter providing guidance on gender-identity accommodations, Loretta Lynch, the U.S. attorney general, equated resistance to such accommodations with the segregationist policies of the Jim Crow South.
+When the administration issued its letter providing guidance on gender-identity accommodations, Loretta Lynch, the U.S. attorney general, equated resistance to such practices with the segregationist policies of the Jim Crow South.

 Kyle Duncan, a lawyer who represents North Carolina’s speaker of the house, Rep. Tim Moore, and Philip Berger, president pro tempore of the state senate, in one of several legal challenges to the federal guidance, told the Register that Lynch’s strong language should raise a red flag with Catholics.